 However, you don’t have to worry about our Royal Empress Trees spreading because they’re sterile.
-Our Royal Empress Trees are grafted from a sterile mother tree and can’t spread.
-The grafting process involves taking a cutting from the parent tree and planting it.
-The genetic makeup of grafted trees and their parent trees are identical; they’re more or less clones.
-This process ensures that a young new tree will have the same flower color as the parent tree and that the fruit tastes the same as the parent tree.
+Our Royal Empress Trees are cloned from sterile tissue culture in a laboratory.
+This process ensures that a young new tree will have the same flower color as the parent tree while also ensuring the seeds your new tree produces are sterile.
 Plants grown from seeds can often times turn out very different from their parents.

 For example, if you eat a delicious apple and plant the seeds, then in a few years when your new tree produces fruit its apples can taste completely different.
 In the Royal Empress Tree’s case the grafting process ensures that the new young trees are also sterile, so they won’t spread all over your neighborhood.
 Seeds that grow on sterile trees will still be released in the wind, but they won’t be able to produce new trees.